Devon (actress)

-Devon (born Kristie Marie Lisa; March 28, 1977) is an American pornographic film actress.
+Devon is an American pornographic film actress.
 She was a Penthouse Pet in 2001 and in 2005 co-starred in the pornographic action-adventure film Pirates, which cost over US$ 1 million to make and was described by its producer as the most expensive pornographic film in history.

 She has worked for Digital Playground and Shane's World, appearing in films for them and also directing for the latter.
 She has won a number of awards for her performances and was inducted into the AVN Hall of Fame in 2010.

-Early life

-Devon was born Kristie Marie Lisa in Allentown, Pennsylvania.

 Career

+Pornographic films
-Her first foray into the mainstream adult film industry came in 1998, when she appeared in the Jules Jordan film New Breed.
-She was the Penthouse Pet of the month in January 2001.

-Devon worked for Vivid for three years (1998–2001).
+Devon's first foray into the mainstream adult film industry came in 1998, when she appeared in the Jules Jordan film New Breed.
+She was the Penthouse Pet of the Month in January 2001.
+She worked for Vivid Entertainment for three years (1998–2001).
 Her first release for Vivid was Country Comfort.
-After her Vivid contract, Devon signed with Digital Playground.
+After her Vivid contract, she signed with Digital Playground.

 In 2004, Devon appeared in the first WMV-HD DVD porn movie ever made, Island Fever 3, filmed on Tahiti and Bora Bora.
 In 2005, she co-starred in the adult film Pirates.

-By January 2006, she signed with Ecstasy Mobile.
-In March 2006, she signed with Black Kat Productions, which never produced any films with Devon.
+By January 2006, she had signed with Ecstasy Mobile.
+In March 2006, she signed with Black Kat Productions, which never produced any films with her.

 In 2006, Devon formed her own production company.
 In October 2006, she signed a contract with Shane's World to appear in films and direct film scenes for the company.
 She made her directorial debut for Shane's World in April 2007 with Devon Does Baja.
 She says she is personally most proud of Virtual Sex with Devon (2001), saying she spent more time filming it than most other titles in which she appeared.

-In 2010, Devon was inducted into the AVN Hall of Fame.
+In 2010, she was inducted into the AVN Hall of Fame.

-She returned to adult filming in 2012 and again in 2020.

-Mainstream
+Mainstream appearances

 Devon appeared in the episode "Millennium" (Season 1, Episode 19) of The Man Show in 1999.
 She appeared with fellow Digital Playground contract performers Jesse Jane and Teagan Presley in an episode of HBO's Entourage, "I Love You Too", which aired July 31, 2005.